cognitect-labs/vase/docs/action_literals.md

 ## #vase/transact

 Execute a Datomic transaction.
-Return the results (the tx-result) as JSON
+Return the results (the tx-result) as JSON.
+The new database value will be used for any subsequent datalog queries.

 | Param | Meaning |
 |-------|---------|